kabanero-io/events-operator/README.md

 ```

 The internal EventListener that the mediator will forward events to can now be created.
 The example EventListener
-configuration demonstrates how to set up an EventListener that processes GH `push` and `pull_request` events for two
+configuration demonstrates how to set up an EventListener that processes GitHub `push` and `pull_request` events for two
 stacks: `java-openliberty` and `nodejs-express`.
 Push and pull requests events that are handled will cause the
 appropriate `build-push` pipeline to be executed.